 The international community is working towards a consensual policy on GM food labelling.
-However, the Codex Alimentarius Commission of the United Nations has not yet reached agreement on the common standards with respect to GM food labelling.
-At present, policies on GM food labelling vary in different countries and regions.
+However, the Codex Alimentarius Commission of the United Nations is unlikely to be able to set internationally agreed standards in near future.
+At present, policies on GM food labelling vary in different countries and areas.

 General Trade Measures Affecting Exports of Processed Food and Beverages